apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/notebook_stop_confirm.png" alt="Notebook stop confirm" width="400">
 </p>

-After you confirm you intent to Stop the notebook - the status changes to "Stopping" and soon becomes "Stopped".
+After you confirm you intent to stop the notebook - the status changes to "Stopping" and soon becomes "Stopped".

 --------------------------------
 ## Terminate Notebook server <a name="notebook_terminate"></a>